top of page

 Name: Shiyun ZHENG

-Degree: Mater of Global Management,
+Degree: Master of Global Management,

 University: The University of Hong Kong